lacanoid/pgddl/README.md

 PostgreSQL however already provides a number of helper functions which already greatly help with reconstructing DDL and are of course used by this extension.
-It also has sophisticated query capabilities which make this project possible.
+PostgreSQL also has sophisticated query capabilities, such as CTEs and window functions which make this project possible.

 Advantages over using other tools like `psql` or `pgdump` include:

 - You can use it to extract DDL with **any client** which support running plain SQL queries
-- **Simple API** with just three functions
+- **Simple API** with just three functions.
+Just supply `oid`.
 - With SQL you can select things to dump by using usual SQL semantics (WHERE, etc)
 - Special function for creating scripts, which drop and recreate entire **dependancy trees**.
   This is useful for example, when one wishes to rename some columns in a view with dependants.